Judges 2

 1And an angel of the LORD came up from Gilgal to Bochim, and said, I made you to go up out of Egypt, and have brought you unto the land which I sware unto your fathers; and I said, I will never break my covenant with you.
 2And ye shall make no league with the inhabitants of this land; ye shall throw down their altars: but ye have not obeyed my voice: why have ye done this?
 3Wherefore I also said, I will not drive them out from before you; but they shall be as thorns in your sides, and their gods shall be a snare unto you.
 4And it came to pass, when the angel of the LORD spake these words unto all the children of Israel, that the people lifted up their voice, and wept.
 5And they called the name of that place Bochim: and they sacrificed there unto the LORD.

 The messenger comes up from Gilgal - and the starting point is freighted with memory.
 Gilgal was the camp where Israel first stood after the waters of the Jordan rolled back; where the men were circumcised and the reproach of Egypt was rolled away; where they kept the Passover and first ate of the produce of the promised land.
 It was the place of beginnings, of covenant renewed, of a people freshly consecrated to their God.
-From that ground the angel travels to a place that has no name yet - and gives it one by what happens there.
-The geography tells the story in miniature: Israel has journeyed from the place of consecration to the place of weeping.
-The distance between Gilgal and Bochim is the distance between what Israel promised at the river and what Israel has become in the land.

-The charge is exact, and the question at the end of it is not cold.
+The charge is exact, and the question at the end of it is tender.
 Israel had been given clear and simple commands - make no league with the peoples of the land, throw down their altars - and the verdict is equally simple: but ye have not obeyed my voice.
 They had not driven out the false worship; they had come to terms with it.
 And then: why have ye done this?
-The question is not a request for information - God knows why - but it is not merely rhetorical either.
-It carries the wounded note of a covenant partner who had every right to be obeyed and was not.
-It invites Israel to look honestly at what they have done rather than to explain it away.
-There is a kindness even in the form of the rebuke: God does not simply pronounce the sentence; He asks the question first, giving the people a moment to feel the weight of their own choices before the consequence is named.
+The question carries the wounded note of a covenant partner who had every right to be obeyed and was not.

 The consequence fits the sin with a terrible precision.
 Israel would not remove the nations; therefore I will not drive them out from before you.
 What the people refused to clear away, God now leaves in place - and the leaving is itself the judgment.
 The images are vivid and physical: the nations will be as thorns in your sides, a constant low-grade pain that never quite lets the body rest; and their gods shall be a snare unto you, a trap that catches the foot of the very people who would not pull it up.
-This is how the consequence of compromise so often works in Scripture and in life.
-The thing we will not deal with does not stay neutral; it becomes the thing that wounds us, and the trap we keep stepping into.
-Israel wanted the convenience of coexistence with the idols of Canaan.
-They will get instead a lifetime of being pricked and ensnared by exactly what they spared.

-The response is immediate and total: the people lifted up their voice, and wept, and they name the place Bochim, the weepers, and offer sacrifice.
-The tears are real; this is no small or staged emotion, but a whole assembly breaking down under the word of God.
-And weeping over sin is right - it is the proper grief of people who have heard the truth about themselves.
-Yet the chapter, and the whole book to come, will quietly test what these tears are made of.
 Because the very next thing the book records is the long, dreary spiral of a people who keep doing the same evil over and over.
 Weeping is not the same as turning.
 It is possible to feel the sting of conviction deeply, to cry out under the announcement of judgment, and still walk back to the altars the next morning.
 The sorrow that saves is the sorrow that changes the road you walk; the sorrow that merely wets the surface leaves the heart exactly where it was.
-Bochim asks every reader the question it asked Israel: when God's word breaks you, do the tears go all the way down?

 Judges 2:6-10A Generation That Knew Not the LORD

 6And when Joshua had let the people go, the children of Israel went every man unto his inheritance to possess the land.
 7And the people served the LORD all the days of Joshua, and all the days of the elders that outlived Joshua, who had seen all the great works of the LORD, that he did for Israel.
 8And Joshua the son of Nun, the servant of the LORD, died, being an hundred and ten years old.
-9And they buried him in the border of his inheritance in Timnath-heres, in the mount of Ephraim, on the north side of the hill Gaash.
+9And they buried him in the border of his inheritance in Timnathheres, in the mount of Ephraim, on the north side of the hill Gaash.
 10And also all that generation were gathered unto their fathers: and there arose another generation after them, which knew not the LORD, nor yet the works which he had done for Israel.

 The narrator pauses to give the bright picture before the dark one.
 The people served the LORD all the days of Joshua, and all the days of the elders that outlived Joshua.
 For one whole generation, faith held.
 And the verse tells us exactly why it held: these were the people who had seen all the great works of the LORD, that he did for Israel.
 They had stood at the Jordan and watched it part; they had marched around Jericho and seen the walls fall flat; they had lived inside the story while it was still happening.
-Their obedience was anchored in firsthand sight.
-That is a real and good thing - and it is also the quiet warning hidden in the praise.
-A faith grounded only in having seen is a faith that lasts exactly as long as the eyewitnesses do.
-The generation that watched the miracles served the LORD.
-The question the next verse forces is what happens when the eyes that saw are closed in death, and the only ones left are those who merely heard the stories secondhand.

-And here it is - perhaps the most chilling sentence in the book.
-Joshua dies; the elders die; all that generation were gathered unto their fathers: and there arose another generation after them, which knew not the LORD, nor yet the works which he had done for Israel.
-Read the wording closely, because it is worse than it first sounds.
-The text does not say they rejected the LORD or rebelled against Him.
-It says they knew not the LORD.
-The knowledge itself had simply evaporated - not in centuries, but in a single generation.
 The parting of the sea, the falling walls, the conquest of the land: these had passed from living memory into fading story, and from fading story into indifference.
 This is the engine of all spiritual decline, and it is quieter than we expect.
-The disaster did not begin with a generation that hated God.
-It began with a generation that had never been taught to know Him - that had inherited the land their parents won but not the God who won it for them.
+The disaster began with a generation that had never been taught to know Him - that had inherited the land their parents won but not the God who won it for them.
 What one generation experiences, the next must be deliberately taught, or it is lost.
-The works of God do not pass down in the blood.
-They pass down only when they are told, and lived, and pressed into the hearts of those who did not see them.

 Judges 2:11-15Israel Forsakes the LORD